How Trust Can Help You Navigate the Now, and Plan for the Future

 - Help clients frame the new normal.

-“As we are mapping out these strategies, we needed to not only make sure they were effective, we also wanted to make empathy a living, breathing thing – where we’re not just saying it, we’re backing it up through action” Heike Neumann, VP of Marketing at Oracle.
+“As we mapped out these strategies, we needed to make sure they were effective.
+We also wanted to make empathy a living, breathing thing – where we’re not just saying it, we’re backing it up through action,” says Heike Neumann, VP of Marketing at Oracle.

 Support, Don’t Sell

 There is a big difference between clients who use tools like Oracle Eloqua for batch and blast emails and those who use platforms to create intricate and effective marketing programs.
-And as Heike Neumann, VP of Marketing at Oracle Marketing Cloud points out, “We have customers who have already invested in us.
+And as Neumann points out, “We have customers who have already invested in us.
 It’s our job to make sure they are using our technology to its full potential.”
-One way Oracle is doing this is through the creation of programs designed to make customers experts in their chosen platforms—so they become “super users” of Oracle technologies.
+One way Oracle is doing this is through the creation of programs designed to make customers experts in their chosen platforms—so they become very proficient in Oracle technologies.
 “We believe that by creating super users, these customers become more effective in the technology they’ve invested in.
-And when they are more effective, and see a return on their investment with us, it reinforces that they made the right decision buying from Oracle and that they can trust us.”
+And when they are more effective, and see a return on their investment with us, it reinforces that they made the right decision buying from Oracle.”

 Invest in Relationships